Presidents Cup Competition

 Two 10’ halves size #4 ball

-Players or coaches ejected from a game are prohibited from participation in the next following US Youth Soccer Presidents Cup game, whether it be the next VYSA Presidents Cup game or the first game of the Region 1 event or the first game of the National event.
+Players or coaches ejected from a game are prohibited from participation in the next following US Youth Soccer Presidents Cup game, whether it be the next VYSA Presidents Cup game or the first game of the East Region event or the first game of the National event.
 (Presidents Cup suspensions are served only in connection with US Youth Soccer Presidents Cup games and have no bearing on league or other tournament play.)
 Each season the coach of each team must verify the eligibility of the players on his/her roster and determine if a sit-out is necessary.
 Ejections and cautions issued in connection with Presidents Cup play may be referred to the VYSA Board of Directors for further disciplinary action.

-Unfinished games, due to any cause, will be replayed from the start, provided play has not begun in the second halof and neither team is at fault.
+Unfinished games, due to any cause, will be replayed from the start, provided play has not begun in the second half and neither team is at fault.
 If play is stopped after completion of the first half, and cannot be resumed as determined by the referee and provided neither team is at fault, the Presidents Cup Rules deem the game completed.
 If the game is tied at this stoppage, the game will be replayed in it's entirety.
 Should play be stopped at any time due to one of the teams being adjudged at fault, it shall be at the discretion of the Presidents Cup Director as to whether the game is to be replayed, stand as is, or declared a forfeit and a disciplinary hearing may be held.

-The winning team shall:
+The WINNING team shall:

 Protests, Appeals and Referee Assaults and Abuse